hong223/trade-up/README.md

 <h2><a name = "content"> Table of Contents </a></h2>
 <a href = "#Title1"><b> 1.
 Project Overview </b></a><br/>
 <a href = "#Title2"><b> 2.
 Project Governance </b></a><br/>
 <a href = "#Title3"><b> 3.
-Project Progress (With value delivered to client)</b></a><br/>
+Project Progress</b></a><br/>
 <a href = "#Title4"><b> 4.
 Effective and Appropriate Decision Making </b></a><br/>
 <a href = "#Title5"><b> 5.
-Project Outputs (Technical Artefacts)</b></a><br/>
+Project Outputs</b></a><br/>
 <a href = "#Title6"><b> 6.
 Appropriate Documentation</b></a><br/>
 <a href = "#Title7"><b> 7.
 Extra</b></a><br/>
 <br />

-<h2><a name = "Title1"> 1.Project Overview </a></h2>
+<h2><a name = "Title1"> 1.
+Project Overview </a></h2>

 [Trade Up](http://www.trade-up.com.au/) is a software company that aims to solve the inefficiency of the labour usage in Australian construction companies.
-The cost of employment as well as the cost of materials are consistent amongst subcontractors due to industrial relations and working conditions such as weather.
-Thus, it is vital to point out the amount of workers working on particular jobs in terms of economic terms.
-This will help to carry out work using the least amount of money.

-**Client's Vision**
-Automate current default values associated with productivity of construction companies with existing and future data.

-**Project Value**
+Trade-Up has several platforms that perform different functions to reduce costs among subcontractors, track resources and site productivity, automated timesheet logs, and site diaries.

+###Client's Vision###
+Automate different components of current and future features on the existing platform to improve subcontractos' productivity, efficiency, and help them save and time money.

+####Project Value####
-Provide a user friendly platform that can calculate employees' productivity, roster and allocate employees, and generate smart decisions with users' data within the context of productivity.
+As part of the Techlauncher team for Trade-Up, we will develop and provide a user friendly platform that can calculate employees' productivity, roster and allocate employees, and generate smart decisions with users' data within the context of productivity.

-- Trade-Up clients including subcontractors are able to visualise the project work productivity instead of using paper & pen.
-- Subcontractors will be able to transition from collecting and tracking employees' workflow online instead of paper & pen approach.
+1. Subcontractors will be able to visualise the employee's rosters and timesheets online.
+2. Subcontractors would take more than an hour to complete rostering, but with the component that we are offering to Trade-Up, they will be able to complete rostering within less than 30 minutes.
-- Trade-Up will have the ability to transfer created calendar and resource estaimte algorithms to their other features.
+3. Trade-Up will have the ability to transfer created component from this project to future components.
-- Rostering system that can allocate employees to each project .

 <br />
 <h2><a name = "Title2"> 2.
 Project Governance </a></h2>